Clinical Program – Summer Term

-- Placements (2 – 5 cr., P/F): Students will apply and develop lawyering skills in representing their own clients at public interest law offices or with pro bono attorneys.
+- Placements (2 – 5 cr., P/F): Students apply and develop lawyering skills in representing their own clients at public interest law offices or with pro bono attorneys.
 You interview and advise clients, develop strategies, and negotiate and advocate on clients’ behalf in administrative and court hearings.
-Placements include: Legal Aid Society, Utah Legal Services, Guardian ad Litem, Open Legal Services, UT Crime Victim’s Legal Clinic, Holy Cross Ministry (spanish-speaker required), Immigration Firms, and other offices as may be approved from year-to-year.
+Placements include: Legal Aid Society, Utah Legal Services, Guardian ad Litem, Open Legal Services, UT Crime Victim’s Legal Clinic, Holy Cross Ministry (Spanish-speaker required), Immigration Firms.

-Other Clinics: The following Clinics may be open to rising 3L students who have completed the necessary pre-requisites: Appellate Clinic, Environmental Clinic, Health Law Clinic, Legislative Clinic, or Mediation Clinic.
+Other Clinics: Certain Clinics may be open to rising 3L students who have completed the necessary pre-requisites.
+These may include: Appellate Clinic, Environmental Clinic, Health Law Clinic, Legislative Clinic, or Mediation Clinic.